Pi-lot/Fuel-Efficiency-Calculator/README.md

 A simple Console based Fuel Efficiency Calculator created for a university assignment

 Fuel input must be greater than 20L
-Kilometers input must be greater than 8 time the fuel input
+\nKilometers input must be greater than 8 time the fuel input